The Autism Community in Action

-TACA Programming includes Parent Education and Support through Chapter Meetings & Coffee Talks Education Events, Autism Journey Guides Website & Support Hotline Community Events Parent Mentoring National Conferences in California and Georgia Webinars and online parent education.
+TACA programming includes parent education and support through chapter meetings & coffee talks, education events, autism journey guides website & support hotline, community events, parent mentoring, national conferences in california and georgia, webinars, and online parent education.

-TACA is frequently at odds with the scientific consensus about autism's causes and treatments, with various spokespeople for the group having publicly indicated support for Andrew Wakefield, author of a fraudulent research paper linking vaccines and autism.
+TACA has been known to support unscientific views on autism treatment and conspiracy theories.
 Group founder Lisa Ackerman used to attribute autism to a wide range of causes, urging parents to get rid of flame-retardant clothing or mattresses and new carpeting.
 She advocated for vitamin shots and hyperbaric oxygen chamber treatments.
+However, TACA has not been known to market an anti-vaccination or pseudoscience position since around 2018.